Conflict of Interest Disclosure

 Please describe your outside employment that could appear to cause a potential conflict with this research.

-1. I hold a direct or indirect interest in an outside entity that conducts business in an area closely related to the NMT research, or serve as a director, officer, partner, trustee, manager or employee in such an entity.
+Describe the direct or indirect interest in an outside entity that conducts business in an area closely related to the NMT research, or serve as a director, officer, partner, trustee, manager or employee in such an entity.

-5. It could reasonably appear that an activity I participate in uses privileged information acquired in connection with my sponsored NMT research activities for personal gain or for unauthorized purposes (privileged information includes medical, personnel or security records of individuals, anticipated material requirements or price actions, possible new sites for government operations, and knowledge of forthcoming programs or selection of contractors or subcontractors in advance of official announcements).
+*privileged information includes medical, personnel or security records of individuals, anticipated material requirements or price actions, possible new sites for government operations, and knowledge of forthcoming programs or selection of contractors or subcontractors in advance of official announcements

-7. I have accepted gratuities or special favors from entities with which NMT does or may conduct business in connection with sponsored NMT research or have extended gratuities or special favors to employees of the sponsor, under circumstances that reasonably might be interpreted as an attempt to influence the recipients in the conduct of their duties.
+Describe when you have accepted gratuities or special favors from entities with which NMT does or may conduct business in connection with sponsored NMT research or have extended gratuities or special favors to employees of the sponsor, under circumstances that reasonably might be interpreted as an attempt to influence the recipients in the conduct of their duties.

-8. I have other outside activities associated with my participation in NMT research, where it reasonably appears, on an actual or potential basis, the situation could directly and significantly compromise my professional commitments or allegiance to NMT.
+Describe in what way other outside activities associated with my participation in NMT research, where it reasonably appears, on an actual or potential basis, the situation could directly and significantly compromise my professional commitments or allegiance to NMT.

 With respect to your NMT research, do you collaborate with any family members?